Arlington County, Virginia: Native American settlement

-When John Smith made contact in 1608, Arlington was populated by the Nacotchtank, an Eastern Algonquian-speaking people that were likely part of the Powhatan Confederacy.
-He identified a village named Nameroughquena near the present-day 14th Street bridges.
-The Nacotchtank farmed, hunted, and fished along the nearby Anacostia River, where they had more villages.
+When John Smith made contact in 1608, Arlington was populated by the Nacotchtank, who were possibly part of the Powhatan Confederacy.
+He identified a town named Nameroughquena near the present-day 14th Street bridges.
+The Nacotchtank farmed, hunted, and fished along the nearby Anacostia River, where they had more towns.

-Later in the 17th century, the Nacotchtank became involved in the regional beaver trade instigated by Henry Fleete, which while enabling the Nacotchtank to build wealth, undermined traditional social structures and ultimately weakened them.
-Further pressures, including population loss due to the spread of infectious diseases from Europeans, warfare with encroaching British colonizers, and conflict with Native American tribes in northern regions forced the Nacotchtank to abandon their homeland.
+Later in the 17th century, the Nacotchtank became involved in the regional beaver trade instigated by Henry Fleete, which, while enabling the Nacotchtank to build wealth, undermined traditional social structures and ultimately weakened them.
+Further pressures, including population loss due to the spread of infectious diseases from Europeans, warfare with encroaching British colonizers, and conflict with Native American tribes in northern regions, forced the Nacotchtank to abandon their homeland.
 By 1679, they had fully left the area and were absorbed into the Piscataway.